-The planet Neptune is the eighth and final planet orbiting the Sun every 164.8 years at a distance of around 30 AU (4.5 billion km).
+The planet Neptune is the eighth and final planet orbiting the Sun every 164.8 years at around 30 AU (4.5 billion km).
 Seventeen Earths could fit inside of Neptune.
-Neptune is denser, but smaller in size than Uranus because its greater mass causes more gravitational compression of its atmosphere.
-Like Jupiter and Saturn, Neptune’s atmosphere is composed mostly of hydrogen, helium and “ices” such as water, ammonia, and methane.
+Neptune is denser but smaller than Uranus because its greater mass causes more gravitational compression of its atmosphere.
+Like Jupiter and Saturn, Neptune’s atmosphere is composed mainly of hydrogen, helium, and “ices” such as water, ammonia, and methane.
 Neptune’s atmosphere also contains traces of hydrocarbons and potentially nitrogen.

 Uranus and Neptune are dissimilar to Jupiter and Saturn in a distinct way.
-They are referred to as “ice giants” since have a more “icy” composition along with interiors primarily composed of ices and rock.
-Neptune’s bluish color is due to traces amounts of methane in the outermost regions of Neptune’s atmosphere.
+They are called “ice giants” since they have a more “icy” composition and interiors primarily composed of ices and rock.
+Neptune’s bluish color is due to traces of methane in the outermost regions of Neptune’s atmosphere.
 Neptune’s atmosphere is one of the most active in our Solar System, and it has some of the most robust, sustained wind systems of any planet.
-Wind speeds have been known to reach as high as 2,100 km/h (580 m/s; 1,300 mph).
-Neptune has had several unique storm formations in the past including the Great Dark Spot, the Scooter, and the Small Dark Spot.
+Wind speeds have reached as high as 2,100 km/h (580 m/s; 1,300 mph).
+Neptune has had several unique storm formations, including the Great Dark Spot, the Scooter, and the Small Dark Spot.

 Neptune is too far to be seen with the naked eye and was discovered using a mathematical prediction rather than by direct observation.
-During the 1700’s astronomer, Alexis Bouvard deduced that irregularities in the orbit of Uranus were the result of gravitational perturbations by a planet yet to be discovered.
-After that, Neptune was discovered on September 23, 1846, by Johann Galle.
-The world was within a degree of the position predicted by Urbain Le Verrier using Bouvard’s observations.
+During the 1700’s astronomer Alexis Bouvard deduced that irregularities in the orbit of Uranus were the result of gravitational perturbations by a planet yet to be discovered.
+After that, Johann Galle discovered Neptune on September 23, 1846.
+Using Bouvard’s observations, the world was within a degree of the position predicted by Urbain Le Verrier.
 Triton was discovered soon after.
 Neptune was named after the Roman god of the sea, and its moons were named after lesser sea gods in Roman mythology.

 Neptune has been visited by one space probe, Voyager 2.
-Voyager 2 began photographing Neptune around May 1988 and officially began exploring the Neptunian system the next year around August 1989.
+Voyager 2 began photographing Neptune around May 1988 and officially began exploring the Neptunian system the following year, around August 1989.
 Upon its last observation of Neptune, the probe ventured closer to Neptune than any other planet Voyager encountered on its mission, coming within 4,950 km (3,080 mi) above Neptune’s north pole.

-Voyager 2 was able to gather data from Neptune’s intense weather patterns, including the storms mentioned above, the strong westward winds, and rapid cloud formations.
+Voyager 2 gathered data from Neptune’s intense weather patterns, including the storms mentioned above, the solid westward winds, and rapid cloud formations.
 Voyager 2 was sent back relevant data regarding Neptune’s magnetosphere.
-It found that Neptune’s magnetic field was found to be highly tilted and offset from the planet’s center with relatively weak auroras.
+Neptune’s magnetic field was highly tilted and offset from the planet’s center with relatively weak auroras.
 Voyager 2’s radio instruments revealed that Neptune’s ring system consisted of four complete rings.

-Just above Neptune’s surface or area in which there is a pressure of “0” lies the troposphere.
+Above Neptune’s surface or area with a pressure of “0” lies the troposphere.
 The temperature in the troposphere decreases as altitude increases.
 The next layer is the stratosphere, in which temperatures increase with altitude.
 This elevated temperature is caused in part by the rotation of Neptune’s core against the grain of the stratosphere.
 The majority of Neptune’s storms, clouds, and extreme weather patterns are generated in the area in between the stratosphere and the troposphere.
-This area is known as the tropopause.
+This area is known as “tropopause.”
 The next layer is the thermosphere.
-The last and outer component of the Neptune’s atmosphere is known as the exosphere.
+The last and outer component of Neptune’s atmosphere is the exosphere.

 Neptune’s atmosphere forms up to 10% of its mass and extends to around 10% to 20% of the way toward the core, where it reaches pressures of about 100,000 times that of Earth’s atmosphere.
-Since Neptune’s has a similar methane composition as Uranus, scientists believe there is another unknown atmospheric element that contributes to Neptune’s bluish hue.
+Neptune has a similar methane composition as Uranus.
+Scientists believe another unknown atmospheric element contributes to Neptune’s bluish hue.

-The core of Neptune consists of silicates and nickel-iron has a mass about 1.2 times that of Earth with a pressure of nearly twice as high as that at the center of Earth with temperatures as high as 5,400 K.
+Neptune’s core consists of silicates, and nickel-iron has a mass about 1.2 times that of Earth with a pressure of nearly twice as high as that at the center of Earth with temperatures as high as 5,400 K.

-Neptune’s magnetic field is tilted relative to its planetary axis at 47° and offset at 13,500 km from the planet’s center.
+Neptune’s magnetic field is tilted relative to its planetary axis at 47° and offset at 13,500 km from its center.
 Neptune’s magnetopause begins to slow the solar wind at a distance of 34.9 times its radius.
 The magnetopause, where the pressure of Neptune’s magnetosphere counterbalances solar wind, lies at a distance of 23 to 27 times the radius of Neptune.
-The tail of the magnetosphere extends out to at least 72 times the radius of Neptune.
+The magnetosphere’s tail extends out to at least 72 times the radius of Neptune.

 Moons of Neptune

-Triton is the Neptune’s largest moon and the seventh-largest moon in the Solar System at 2,710 kilometers (1,680 mi) in diameter.
-Triton was discovered early October 1846, by English astronomer William Lassell.
+Triton is Neptune’s largest moon and the seventh-largest moon in the Solar System at 2,710 kilometers (1,680 mi) in diameter.
+Triton was discovered in early October 1846 by English astronomer William Lassell.
 Triton is also the only large moon in the Solar System with a retrograde orbit around its planet.
-Scientists believe Triton’s retrograde orbit is an indicator that the moon may have been a dwarf planet captured from the Kuiper belt by Neptune’s gravity.
+Scientists believe Triton’s retrograde orbit indicates that the moon may have been a dwarf planet captured from the Kuiper belt by Neptune’s gravity.

-Triton’s composed of a frozen nitrogen surface, a water-ice crust, an icy mantle, and rocky core.
+Triton’s composed of a frozen nitrogen surface, a water-ice crust, an icy mantle, and a rocky core.
 The core makes up about two-thirds of its total mass.
-Triton’s density of 2.061 g/cm3, suggests a composition of around 15–35% water ice.
+Triton’s density of 2.061 g/cm3 suggests a composition of around 15–35% water ice.

 Neptune's Smaller Moons

 Seven smaller moons with prograde orbits lie within Triton’s orbit.
 These moons are Naiad, Thalassa, Despina, Galatea, Larissa, Hippocamp, and Proteus.
 Hippocamp and Proteus are the only moons of this group that is tidally locked.
-Hippocamp is the smallest moon and the last moon to be discovered while Naiad is the closest moon to Neptune.
+Hippocamp is the smallest moon and the last moon to be discovered, while Naiad is the closest Neptune moon.
 Proteus is the largest regular moon and the second-largest moon of Neptune.
-Naiad, Thalassa, Despina, and Galatea orbit within Neptune’s rings and serve as shepherd moons, keeping the rings of Neptune together in one piece.
+Naiad, Thalassa, Despina, and Galatea orbit within Neptune’s rings and serve as shepherd moons, keeping Neptune’s rings together in one piece.

 The largest of the inner moons is Proteus.
 They are believed to be re-accreted from the rubble disc generated after Triton’s capture after Triton’s orbit became circular.
 Neptune also has six smaller, irregular moons whose orbits are much farther from Neptune and highly inclined.
 Three of these moons have prograde orbits, while the remaining satellites have retrograde orbits.